pucherot/Pi.Alert/README.md

 WIFI / LAN intruder detector.

-Scan the devices connected to your WIFI / LAN and alert you the connection of unknown devices.
+Scan the devices connected to your WIFI / LAN and notify you of any unknown devices.
 It also warns the disconnection of "always connected" devices.

 ![Main screen][main]